CATL (Contemporary Amperex Technology Co. Limited)

 Demand-Side Influence

-While CATL does not operate within the geographic boundaries of the Lobito Corridor, its influence on corridor dynamics is profound.
-As the world's largest consumer of battery-grade cobalt, CATL's procurement decisions, technology choices, and inventory management directly affect cobalt prices, which in turn determine the economics of DRC mining operations.
-When CATL increases production, global cobalt demand rises and DRC mine operators benefit.
-When CATL shifts toward lower-cobalt chemistries, the DRC's cobalt sector contracts.
+While CATL does not operate within the geographic boundaries of the Lobito Corridor, its influence on corridor dynamics is material.
+CATL's procurement decisions, technology choices, and inventory management can affect cobalt demand and prices, which in turn influence the economics of DRC mining operations.
+When major battery manufacturers shift toward lower-cobalt chemistries, the DRC's cobalt sector faces demand risk.

-The cobalt price collapse of 2023 to 2024, which saw prices fall from approximately $33 per pound to below $12 per pound, was driven in part by oversupply from CMOC's expanded DRC operations but also by reduced cobalt intensity in CATL's battery designs.
-The shift from NCM811 to LFP chemistry for standard-range vehicles, accelerated by CATL's Shenxing technology, removed cobalt from a growing share of global EV production.
-The DRC government's decision to impose a cobalt export ban in February 2025 was a direct response to these market dynamics.
+The cobalt price decline of 2023 to 2024 reflected oversupply from expanded DRC operations and reduced cobalt intensity in many battery designs.
+The shift from NCM811 to LFP chemistry for standard-range vehicles, accelerated by technologies such as CATL's Shenxing platform, removed cobalt from a growing share of global EV production.
+DRC cobalt export controls and quota decisions should be checked against current government notices before reuse.

 The Sodium-Ion Threat

-CATL's sodium-ion battery programme represents the most significant long-term threat to DRC cobalt demand.
+CATL's sodium-ion battery programme represents a long-term substitution risk for DRC cobalt demand.
 Sodium-ion batteries use abundant, globally distributed raw materials (sodium, iron, manganese, carbon) and contain zero cobalt, lithium, or nickel.
 CATL has commercialised first-generation sodium-ion cells and deployed them in hybrid battery packs for entry-level vehicles in the Chinese market.

 Current sodium-ion energy density (approximately 160 Wh/kg) limits the technology to urban commuter vehicles and stationary storage.
 However, CATL has publicly stated its target of achieving 200 Wh/kg in next-generation sodium-ion cells, which would make the technology competitive for mainstream compact EVs.
 If this target is achieved, and if sodium-ion costs fall below LFP (which already uses no cobalt but still requires lithium), the battery industry's demand for DRC-sourced cobalt could decline substantially within a decade.

 For corridor stakeholders, CATL's sodium-ion roadmap underscores the urgency of economic diversification.
-The DRC's dependence on cobalt revenue is exposed to technological substitution risk that is concentrated in the decisions of a single company in Ningde, China.
-This creates an asymmetric vulnerability in which the DRC bears the resource extraction costs while CATL captures the technology value and retains the option to shift to alternative chemistries at will.
+The DRC's dependence on cobalt revenue is exposed to technological substitution risk shaped by major battery manufacturers' chemistry choices.
+This creates an asymmetric vulnerability in which producing regions bear extraction impacts while downstream manufacturers retain the option to shift to alternative chemistries.

 Supply Chain Transparency Challenges